dadoftheclan/profmix/README.md

 1. If you redistribute this software or substantial portions of it, you must include "Originally created by DadOfTheClan" in some form of attribution.
-This attribution can be as obscure as you want (examples: 1px font in a readme, tiny text in an about dialog, buried in help documentation, etc.), but it must be present somewhere in the distribution.
+This attribution may be placed anywhere within your distribution - in source code comments, documentation, binary metadata, compiled artifacts, or any other location of your choosing.
+The attribution need not be visible to end users and may be as inconspicuous as technically feasible while still being present and discoverable within the distributed materials.

+2. If you modify this license text itself, you must change the name from "DAD'S LICENSE" to something else.
+If you modify the licensed software substantially, you should change its name to reflect that it's grown into something new while keeping its roots.
+Think "Taco Zone" becoming "Zen Tacos" - same spirit, new identity.
+Make it your own, but remember where it came from - that's the whole point.

-2. Build on and forward, but remember your roots.
+3. Build on and forward, but remember your roots.

 LEGAL CLARIFICATIONS: